 Usually, your attorney will represent you at these hearings without you being present.
-However, there may be some extraordinary circumstances in which your attendance may be necessary.
+In extraordinary circumstances your attendance may be necessary.
 In those circumstances, we will contact you and inform you of the date, time, and location of the hearing in judge's chambers so you can attend.
 Please understand, if your attendance is required you timely arrival is necessary because the Court will not accept tardiness.
-If for some reason you are unable to attend, please let us know with enough time beforehand to attempt to obtain a rescheduled hearing on your behalf